 That's not particularly a bad thing, but sometimes the containers get shoved into the back of the refrigerator and we discover them a few weeks later with strange little green stuff growing on them.
 I really do feel bad about wasting food when that happens.

-I’ve been looking for more recipes for two so that less food will go to waste, and have come up with some winners – the first being this wonderful Chicken Mediterranean caught my eye and was an instant hit!
-It's one of those dishes that I instantly said “hey, I would definitely order this if they offered it in a restaurant.”
-It’s delicious!
+I've been looking for more recipes that are specifically for two people so that less food will go to waste.
+This wonderful Chicken Mediterranean caught my eye and was an instant hit!
+It's one of those dishes that you would definitely order in a restaurant if they offered it.

 I'm not usually a big fan of feta, but it completes this plate-full of goodness, adding a little saltiness to the sweet sauce.
 On top of tasting great, it's really a fairly healthy meal.

-I really love this Chicken Mediterranean and am so glad I found it in the Southern Living cookbook that’s been sitting on my shelf.
-I’ve made it twice in the last two weeks and it will be on the menu quite often in the Blades household!
+I really love this Chicken Mediterranean and am so glad I found it in the Southern Living cookbook that's been sitting on my shelf all these years.

 - 2 tablespoon olive oil